FALCON BOOKS INTERVIEWS

 8. Falcon Books: When one speaks about being ‘Enlightened’, what in your opinion constitutes this state?

-9. Falcon Books: Could you please share with us what for you has been the most rewarding aspect along this journey?
+9. Falcon Books: Could you please share with us what for you has been the most rewarding aspect of this journey?

 10. Falcon Books: Many people are working on steps 1-8 and look towards steps 9 and 10.
 Steps 1-8 appear to be focused on developing a skill set whereas steps 9 and 10 appear to be more focused on developing a relationship with a person God.
 Could you offer your opinion on this and how the training changes beyond step eight?